Flux99/blog/README.md

 1. Install mongo from [here](https://docs.mongodb.com/manual/installation/)

-2.change the code from index.ts file line 15

-3.from this `"mongodb://mongo:27017/blog"` to `"mongodb://localhost:27017/blog"` this
+2.change the code from index.ts file line 15 from this `"mongodb://mongo:27017/blog"` to `"mongodb://localhost:27017/blog"` this

 ## How to run with docker